AzpektDev/AzpektDev/README.md

 * ⚡ I'm a Full-Stack Developer from **Poland**.
 * 🔭 I’m currently working on some various projects.
-* 🍎 I love Apple.
+* 🍎 I'm a big fan of Apple.
 * 💻 My favorite languages are JavaScript, C++ and Python.

 „If you hate Apple, you are just poor.”